 The TAC is managed by a director who is appointed and dismissed by an order of the Head of the SMS, with the approval of the head of the regional state administration.[1]
 The activities of the TAC are supervised by the structural units of the State Migration Service.[2]
 The operation of the TAC is funded by the state.

 In addition, a healthcare point shall be set up at the centre.
-In case of illness, the medical staff provide an asylum seeker with the necessary treatment.
+In case of illness, the medical staff provide the asylum applicant with the necessary treatment.
 If necessary, the patient is isolated and an emergency medical team is called to transport the patient to a healthcare facility.
+A healthcare facility is provided following the Procedure for Providing Medical Assistance to Foreigners, which means that after medical assistance has been provided, the asylum applicant must compensate the hospital for the treatment provided to them.[6]

 TACs are visited by human rights and humanitarian NGOs which provide material assistance, activities and workshops for adults and children, and psychological support.[7]
 The frequency of the visits depends on NGOs’ programmes and financing.